Tata Harrier EV Detailed In Pics: 2024 Bharat Mobilily Expo | CarDekho.com

 The Harrier EV has been showcased at the Bharat Mobility Expo 2024 and is due to launch later this year

-Tata announced its bold target for 10 EVs in its lineup by 2025 a few years ago and has already previewed a slew of its upcoming electric cars.
+Tata announced its bold target -- that of10 EVs in its lineup by 2025 -- a few years ago, and has already previewed a slew of its upcoming electric cars.
 For 2024 alone, we’re expecting a total of three new EVs from the Indian carmaker, one of which is the Tata Harrier EV.
-This electric SUV’s concept was first revealed at the 2023 Auto Expo, and it has now been showcased again at the 2024 Bharat Mobilily Expo, in the new Emerald Green hue.
+This electric SUV was first revealed in a concept form at the 2023 Auto Expo, and it has now been showcased again at the 2024 Bharat Mobility Expo in a new Emerald Green hue.
 Check out the mid-size electric SUV concept in these five detailed images.

 Front

-Tata has not made any changes to the design of the Harrier EV concept since its debut.
+Tata has not made any changes to the design of the Harrier EV concept since its debut at the 2023 Auto Expo.
 Up front, you can see the connected LED DRLs, which is also being offered on the ICE (internal combustion engine) version of the facelifted Harrier.
 The EV gets a closed-off grille with horizontal slats.
-The vertically placed LED headlights are tucked deep inot the corners of the chunky bumper.
+The vertically placed LED headlights are tucked deep into the corners of the chunky bumper.
 At the very bottom, the SUV gets a sleek skid plate design, above which are vertical design elements for the air dam.
 You can also spot the ADAS radar housed between them.

 Side